Who is the competition for?

 What is the prize?

-Winners and runners up will also get the opportunity to attend the Bragg Prize award ceremony and launch of The Best Australian Science Writing 2021 in Sydney in early November!
+Winners and runners up will get the opportunity to attend the Bragg Prize award ceremony and launch of The Best Australian Science Writing 2020 in Sydney.

 Are references included in the word count?

 References do not contribute to your essay word count.

 Judges will assess entries on: suitability of topic, language and tone, accuracy, imaginative quality and overall quality of writing.

 Entries will be assessed by a panel of judges chosen by UNSW Press.